100 Years of racetrack legends: 1937 - 1946

 LORD CHANCELLOR

-• Brown Colt by Mr Standfast – Administration
+• Mr Standfast — Administration, Colt

-• Vendor: A. H. Storey, Te Awamutu
+• Vendor — A.H.
+Storey, Te Awamutu

-• Purchase Price: 525gns
+• Purchase Price — 525gns

 Progressing quickly through the grades he won the ARC Nathan’s Memorial Hcp (Gr.3) and the ARC Takapuna Cup (Gr.3).
-He ran seconds in the WRC Autumn Hcp (Gr.3) and the 1943 ARC Easter Hcp (Gr.1), then starting as warm favourite in the ARC Great Northern St Leger (Gr.2) he just edged in front of Nizam near the post to score by a short head to record his sixth win in 12 starts.
+He ran seconds in the WRC Autumn Hcp (Gr.3) and the ARC Easter Hcp (Gr.1), then starting as warm favourite in the ARC Great Northern St Leger (Gr.2), he just edged in front of Nizam near the post to score by a short head to record his sixth win in 12 starts.

-Lord Chancellor raced just seven times at four for four wins which included the 1943 ARC Mitchelson Cup (Gr.3) and the Waipa RC Te Awamutu Cup which set him up for the 1943 ARC Auckland Cup (Gr.1).
+Lord Chancellor raced just seven times at four for four wins which included the 1943 ARC Mitchelson Cup (Gr.3) and the Te Awamutu Cup which set him up for the Auckland Cup (Gr.1).
 Ridden by the master horseman Larry Wiggins, Lord Chancellor won the Cup by a short head.
-The win was made more spectacular seeing his rider Wiggins perched about a foot above the horses head ensuring the judge would see him in the close finish.
+The win was made more spectacular seeing his rider Wiggins perched about a foot above the horse’s head ensuring the judge would see him in the close finish.
 A second in the 1944 ARC Easter Hcp (Gr.1) followed.
 Lord Chancellor’s stakes money placed A. J. Court second in the list of winning owners by stakes money for the 1943-44 season.

 At five he started seven times running a third to the champion Kindergarten in the 1944 WRC Harcourt Stakes (Gr.2) and recording the last of his 11 wins in the 1945 ARC Clifford Plate (Gr.2).